sveinung/writings/autonome-team/autonomous-teams.md

 Organizing for Speed
 ====================

 Handovers.
 Centralization vs. autonomy.
 Shared services.
 Your team's ability to deliver value to your customers is affected by many forces and potential organizational pitfalls.
-In this blogpost you'll learn how to exploit the forces and alleviate the pitfalls.
+In this blogpost you'll learn how to deal with some of them.

 ![Alt text](img/front.jpg)